BariRuchi/students-mark-system/README.md

 # students-mark-system
-Here teachers can enter,modify,delete marks of students and can see the avrage marks of the entire class.
+Here teachers can enter,modify,delete marks of students and can see the average marks of the entire class in that .